shawngoh87/checkbox-ai-tech-challenge/README.md

 While `created_at` is immutable, `due_at` can be updated, which may cause missing/duplicated record in a paginated list.

-We can tackle this by (Not implemented):
+We can tackle this by:
 1. snapshotting the list (e.g. `updated_at < time_of_search`), eliminating duplicated records entirely.
 2. send a realtime notification on client whenever a task is updated - notifying user that the current list is stale and please refresh.

 ## Further improvements

-- Use a datatable library (e.g. TanStack table) that supports virtualization (mantine datatable does not support virtualization at the moment, see [here](https://github.com/icflorescu/mantine-datatable/pull/690))
+- Use a datatable library (e.g. TanStack table) that supports virtualization (Mantine datatable does not support virtualization at the moment, see [here](https://github.com/icflorescu/mantine-datatable/pull/690))
 - Load config based on NODE_ENV e.g. `.env.test` for test environment, so that we dont have to use different set of envs.
-- Add index for due_at and created_at for sorting
+- Add database index for due_at and created_at for sorting
 - Refactor query builder code in TaskRepository
 - Handle (the inevitable) duplicate/missing records in infinite scrolling list.
-- Routing: handle 404s on backend/frontend properly.
+- Routing: handle 404s on backend and frontend properly.
-- Use a different data type for update task OCC field.
+- Use randomized value for task versioning.
-- Add end-to-end tests for backend and frontend
+- Add end-to-end tests for backend and frontend.
+- Add unit tests for frontend.